 1. WHAT IS A SECURITY DEPOSIT AND WHAT DOES IT COVER?

-A security deposit is a specific amount of money that you, as the landlord, request from the tenant to cover unforeseen costs and expenses.
+A security deposit is a specific amount of money that you, as the landlord, request from the tenant to cover unforeseen costs and expenses when the let is agreed.
 This amount varies depending on several factors including whether or not the tenant is a pet owner.

 Some landlords request between 4 and 6 weeks’ rent as a deposit while others request up to 8 weeks.
 The Tenant Fees Act of 2019 capped landlords from collecting more than five weeks’ rent if the annual rent is less than £50,000.